a) We are committed to protecting your personal information and being transparent about what information we hold about you.

 Legitimate business interests:

-We collect and process your personal for purposes that are in our legitimate organisational interests.
+We collect and process your personal data for purposes that are in our legitimate organisational interests.
 However we only do this if there is no overriding prejudice to you by using your personal information in this way.

 With your explicit consent: